severisv/SlackLogger/README.md

 Sets the minimum log level that causes notifications on Slack (using @channel).
 Defaults to `Error`.

 `ApplicationName`
 Prints the name of the current hosting environment in each log statement, if set.
-Defaults to the `ApplicationName` of `IHostingEnvironment`.
+Defaults to the entry assembly name.

 `EnvironmentName`
 Prints the name of the current hosting environment in each log statement, if set.
-Defaults to the name of `IHostingEnvironment`.
+Defaults to env variable `ASPNETCORE_ENVIRONMENT`, if set, otherwise it is empty.

 `SanitizeOutputFunction`
 Can be used to modify the messages (including stack traces) before they are logged.
 Used if one is concerned that certain details are too sensitive to be posted to Slack.